Jürgen Klopp's Borussia Dortmund were the last team not named Bayern Munich to win the Bundesliga. - © Imago

 Having remained on board after relegation, club captain and 1990 FIFA World Cup winner Andreas Brehme would feature only five times in his final season.
 It mattered little, though, since Czech stopper Miroslav Kadlec commanded the back three and his team developed a healthy habit of scoring late goals to swing games in their favour.

-Future Bayern, Leverkusen and Germany star Michael Ballack had joined the club from Chemnitzer in the close season, and the young midfielder played his part with 16 appearances.
+Future Bayern, Leverkusen and Germany star Michael Ballack had joined the club from Chemnitz in the close season, and the young midfielder played his part with 16 appearances.
 Marschall’s goals, 11 more from Jürgen Rische and nine assists from No. 10 Sforza helped Kaiserslautern wrap up the title with a penultimate-day 4-0 hammering of Wolfsburg.

 Rehhagel’s side lost only four games from 34, and they remain the only promoted side ever to be crowned Bundesliga champions.